Masturbation, coupled with hypnosis, can give women more than just physical pleasure.

 Sheila, Catherine and Nathalie [pseudonyms] were three female clients of mine who discovered that self-pleasuring when enhanced with hypnosis can yield:

 - Enhanced relationships

 These benefits were enjoyed by all three women despite their various backgrounds.
-Sheila is 51, never married although she's had many lovers; Catherine is 47 and lesbian; Nathalie, 53, married 15 years but whose husband suffers with ED following a severe car accident.
+Sheila was 51, never married although she's had many lovers; Catherine was 47 and lesbian; Nathalie, 53, married 15 years but whose husband suffers with ED following a severe car accident.
 Sheila and Catherine were sexually abused at ages 7 and 16 respectively.

 Their reasons for seeking therapy varied (such as insomnia or anxiety) but what they had in common were feelings of loneliness, low self-esteem and of being unworthy.

 One of the main advantages of self-pleasuring as a therapeutic technique is precisely that it is self-administered.
 Hypnosis, self-suggestion and "permission" from the therapist combine to make the activity more than simple self-indulgence.